It's Raining (album): Singles

-Reception
+Commercial performance

-The first single "It's Raining" along with the album of the same name went no. #1 throughout Southeast Asia, cementing Rain's position as one of the region's top musical acts.
+The first single, "It's Raining", along with the album of the same experienced success throughout Southeast Asia, cementing Rain's position as one of the region's top musical acts.
 A more upbeat, hip-hop influence was displayed on the single "It's Raining" as well as throughout the album.
 From 2004 to 2006, the album sold over 200,000 copies in South Korea.
 For the Japanese release, the album was released with a different cover as well as the making of "It's Raining" music video.
+It peaked at number 15 on the Oricon Albums Chart in Japan and remained on the chart for seven weeks.
+It sold 100,000 copies in the country according to the Korea Creative Content Agency, although it did not receive a certification from the RIAJ.

+Promotion and live performances

+Rain held his first concert tour, titled the Rainy Day Tour.
+The concert tour held shows in 19 concerts in several countries in Asia and North America.
+It began at the Olympic Hall in Seoul on January 29, 2005, and continued with concerts in China, Japan and Taiwan.
+His concert at the Workers' Stadium in Beijing in October 2005 attracted 40,000 people.

+To promote the release of the Japanese edition of the album, Rain held a showcase at Shibuya-AX on February 21, 2005.
+In February 2006, the tour expanded into the United States with two shows at The Theater at Madison Square Garden in New York City, making it the largest concert by a K-pop artist in New York City at the time.
+The tour ended in Bangkok at the Impact Arena on February 26, 2006.

 Accolades

-Rainy Day Tour

-To promote the release, Rain held his first concert tour, the Rainy Day 2005 Tour, that spanned Seoul, the US, Japan, China, Singapore, and more, for a total of 19 concerts in several countries in Asia and North America.
-His first show in Japan held at the Tokyo International Forum sold out in 30 seconds.
-His New York show at The Theater at Madison Square Garden was the largest concert by an K-pop artist in New York City at the time, and featured appearances from Park Ji-yoon, as well as JoJo, P. Diddy and Omarion.